 Why use it?

 When spending abroad, the card uses the best exchange rates available (the interbank rate).
 That means, there aren’t sneaky charges every time you spend.

 You can hold multiple currencies (up to 16) on your card at any one time.
 Meaning, when you get home from holiday, you could transfer your money back into pounds and spend the rest here.

 There are no fees.
 You will have to pay £5 for delivery of the card (or £12 for express delivery.

 When abroad, you can withdraw £200 worth of currency every month.
 Any more, and you will be charged a 2% fee.
 For short stays, this shouldn’t be a problem.
 However, for larger families staying away for a couple of weeks, £200 may not be enough.
 If this is the case, you may need to look at taking some extra money out with you.

-I think a Revolut card is a great option.
+I think a Revolut card is a great option, although I don’t think it’s the best card for spending abroad.
 Personally, I would opt for the Halifax Clarity card.
 It’s another cheap option for spending abroad, and you are not constrained to a £200 withdrawal limit.
 But with the Halifax card, you will be required to pass a credit check.
 The Revolut card is a better option for those with a poorer credit rating.

 To find out more about the Revolut card or to apply, visit here.